getsentry/freight/README.rst

 - Hubot integration (starting deploys)
 - Slack integration (notifying when deploys start/finish/fail)
 - Integration with GitHub status checks (i.e. did Circle CI pass on sha XXX)
+- A GUI to get an overview of deploy status and history

 Roadmap
 =======